OpenRCT2/docs/playing/getting_started/index.rst

 Getting Started
 ===============

-In OpenRCT2, there are two main game modes - Scenario mode and Sandbox mode.
+In OpenRCT2, there is are two main ways to play the game - by playing pre-made scenarios, and by playing in a sandbox.

-Scenario mode features pre-created parks designed to challenge your management skills.
+Scenarios feature pre-created parks designed to challenge your management skills.
 Certain parts of the game are constrained, like the land you are allowed to build on, the amount of money you have, or even how high above the ground you are allowed to build!

-Sandbox mode, on the other hand, allows you to create anything you can think of, free of the restrictions seen in scenario mode.
+Sandboxes, on the other hand, allow you to create anything you can think of, free of the restrictions seen in scenario mode.

+Both kinds of play revolve around playing in a park.

 Starting a Scenario
 -------------------